 |8.||The lesser of two taxes: Income tax rates have increased relative to estate tax rates|

 Your prior estate planning may have emphasized federal estate tax savings because of the much lower applicable exclusion amount and traditionally higher federal estate tax rates.
 Changes in the federal tax law make it increasingly important to focus on the income tax consequences of estate planning in addition to the estate tax consequences.
 For estates still subject to federal estate tax, the federal estate tax rate is 40%, much lower than in prior years, when the federal estate tax rate was as high as 55%.
-These rates must be compared to the top federal income tax rates of 39.6% on ordinary income and 20% on long-term capital gains and qualified dividends, plus a 3.8% Medicare net investment income tax.
+These rates must be compared with the top federal income tax rates of 39.6% on ordinary income and 20% on long-term capital gains and qualified dividends, plus a 3.8% Medicare net investment income tax.

 Furthermore, trust income tax rates must be taken into consideration.
 Trusts are taxed at the highest federal income tax bracket at as low as $12,400 of income.
 Therefore, when transferring assets to a trust for estate planning purposes, consideration should be given to the potentially negative consequences of higher income taxes.
-Outdated estate plans may not provide the flexibility required to shift the income tax burden from the trust, to individuals in potentially lower tax brackets.
+Outdated estate plans may not provide the flexibility required to shift the income tax burden from the trust to individuals in potentially lower tax brackets.

 Revisit your estate planning documents and gifting strategies with your attorney and tax professional to determine whether they are still appropriate, considering the increased capital gains tax rate, reduced federal estate tax rate, and the increased applicable exclusion amount.